paulyd123/DataRepresentationProject/README.md

 *http://galwayplaygrounds.ie/playgrounds/?surface=RubberWet-poursurface/*

-This would return an all of the playground that provide a rubber wet-pour surface.
+This would return all of the playgrounds that provide a rubber wet-pour surface.

 If there isn't any playground with that surface, an empty array is returned.